 For many years, the Center has sponsored an annual retreat for Stanford political theorists.

 Ph.D. students and postdocs from various departments who share an interest in political theory come together to present — and debate — their work in a friendly and collegial environment.
 Scholars who have participated in the retreat have expressed appreciation for the "informal social and philosophical interations."
-In particular, they have praised the quality of talks, breaks between presentations, hot tub, fire on the beach, and friendly atmosphere.
+In particular, they have praised the quality of talks, breaks between presentations, plus fires on the beach and friendly atmosphere.

 Read about previous retreats below.

-On May 15th, 2015, a score of intrepid political theorists, law students, and political philosophers braved traffic along Highway One and arrived at a beachfront villa just outside Watonsville to begin the 6th Annual Dirty Leviathan Retreat.
+On May 15, 2015, a score of intrepid political theorists, law students, and political philosophers braved traffic along Highway One and arrived at a beachfront villa just outside Watonsville to begin the 6th Annual Dirty Leviathan Retreat.
 The Dirty Leviathan is a group sponsored by the Center for Ethics in Society that is designed to support interdisciplinary and applied work in ethics and political philosophy.
 Read more

 Political Theory: Even Better by the Beach